Affiliate links on Android Authority may earn us a commission. Learn more.

 If you are looking for great Netflix animated movies, look no further.
 We have picked out the best ones made by Disney, Sony Animation, Universal/Illumination, and a bunch of other studios.

 Keep in mind that this article is for standard animated movies on Netflix.
-If you are a fan of anime-based animated movies, we have our top picks for those kinds of films on Netflix as well.

 Best Netflix animated movies: